-How to Win "Above and Below" (The Board Game)
+How to Win "Above and Below" (the Board Game)

 Above and Below Review

 Above and Below is a personal favorite board game that I've played dozens of times.
-It's a euro-style worker-placement, meaning there's no combat (which helps prevent bickering).
+It's a euro-style worker-placement game, meaning there's no combat (which helps prevent bickering).
 Players compete to collect the most points in their limited number of turns by recruiting new villagers, purchasing buildings with various effects, or exploring the cave-filled "Below" world.

 Above and Below accommodates 2–4 players, possesses a charming aesthetic, and provides a great blend of substance and simplicity, being fairly easy to teach while offering numerous strategies to explore.
 And while winning isn't everything, victory will only add to the fun—here are ten tips from an experienced player (code for someone who spends too much time gaming) on how to win Above and Below!

 10 Strategy Tips

 - Be the First to Labor Each Round (Attaining the Cider)

 - Plan Ahead Which "Star" Building You Want

 - Buy the Frog and Fish Villagers

 - Hit the Caves Early (But Only With Competent Villagers)